What is it? How to avoid it? How to fix it?

 Since early childhood, we have all been conditioned to the idea that the harder you work, the bigger the results.
-When it comes to our body however, it is possible that in the frenzy of achieving bulky result, we work way too hard on our body to the point where the body starts reversing from the desired results.
+When it comes to our body, however, it is possible that in the frenzy of achieving bulky results, we work way too hard on our body to the point where the body starts reversing from the desired results.

 So, is training hard bad for you then?
 Absolutely not.
 Overtraining, on the other hand, can be very bad for your body.

 As per the U.S. National Institutes of Health’s National Library of Medicine (NIH/NLM):

 ‘OTS (Overtraining Syndrome) appears to be a maladaptive response to excessive exercise without adequate rest, resulting in perturbations of multiple body systems (neurologic, endocrinologic, immunologic) coupled with mood changes.’

 To put it simply, overtraining is the condition in which the body is put under more stress than it can recover from.
 The main cause of overtraining that I’ve observed is the desire and temptation to achieve extraordinary peaks with the body without first having the mental discipline and patience required to achieve such peaks.
 When identified and caught early, overtraining can be easily countered by the simple act of just letting the body rest and providing it with the necessary nourishment and time to recover.
 On the other hand, when allowed to persist despite the early signs of physical and mental fatigue, it leads to overtraining syndrome (OTS), a chronic condition which reverses the desired effects of training and even impairs performance.